-Kambo is a medicine that comes from frog venom, and, for many indigenous cultures in the Amazon, this purgative, immunity-boosting medicine is very important.
-Known in Portuguese as the “vaccine of the forest,” it’s also gained renown outside of the Amazon as a powerful treatment for chronic pain and drug dependence.
+Kambo is a medicine that comes from frog secretion, and for many indigenous cultures in the Amazon, this purgative, immunity-boosting medicine is very important.
+Known in Portuguese as the “vaccine of the forest,” it has also gained renown outside of the Amazon as a powerful treatment for chronic pain and drug dependence.

 Kambo is powerful medicine and shouldn’t be administered except under the care of an experienced practitioner.
 A practitioner can help guide you to gain the maximum benefits from a kambo application, helping you to set an intention before the ceremony, ensure proper set and setting during the ceremony, and integrate the experience afterward.

 Possible Benefits of Kambo

 Research conducted since the 1980s has shown the chemical makeup of kambo to contain short chains of amino acids, known as peptides, that affect gastrointestinal muscles and blood circulation as well as stimulate the adrenal cortex and pituitary gland in the brain.
 While there are no clinical studies that definitely back up kambo’s efficacy, the properties of kambo peptides make it a promising treatment for the following conditions: